PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 boundary for local-name and constant-layout decisions.
 All twelve ASTs are identical to their former exporter definitions.
 Channel-last GAP/Conv input repair now uses the shared rank-4 shape policy and is the thirteenth pure rewrite owned here; its AST is likewise unchanged.
+Backward liveness pruning of generated forward lines is also owned here and accepts explicit public input and output variable names instead of consulting graph state.
 Direct fixtures fix each
 rewrite's representative success form and unmatched-source no-op behavior.
 Graph-aware GatherND boundary repair is deliberately not mixed into this pure